Is your job affecting your mental health?

 3. You can’t enjoy your weekends.

-During the working week, you feel increasingly more tired and dejected, by Saturday you are exhausted and can’t enjoy your time off.
-Then on Sunday, you start to dread going back into the office.
+During the working week you feel increasingly more tired and dejected, by Saturday you are exhausted and can’t enjoy your time off.
+Then on Sunday you start to dread going back into the office.
 The idea of Monday morning leaves you feeling hopeless.
-You become stressed and irritable, withdraw into yourself, and not able to engage with family members or friends.
+You become stressed and irritable, withdrawing into yourself, not able to engage with family members or friends.

 4. You are suffering with more ailments than usual.